lorrainescanlon/farmers-market-review/README.md

 ## Database Model
+The database model evolved from the needs of the user stories.
+Originally I had included a ratings model to store ratings data to calculate the stars ratings and visit again score.
+I eventually decided against including it as the data could be generated easily from the reviews model data.
-The database model diagram was created using [Lucidchart](https://lucidchart.com)
+The diagram was created using [Lucidchart](https://lucidchart.com)

 ![DBModel](/static/docs/images/dbmodels.png)